Cave-8/Enigma-machine/README.md

 # Enigma-machine
-An enigma machine simulator built in Rust.
+An Enigma machine simulator built in Rust.

 # Configuration
 The machine is completely configurable from texts/config.<br>